qishibo/AnotherRedisDesktopManager/README.md

 > A faster, better and more stable redis desktop manager, compatible with Linux, windows, mac.
 What's more, it won't crash when loading a large number of keys.
 Under building...

-Packaged apps(such as .exe .deb .dmg) will be available soon...
+Packaged apps(such as .exe .deb .dmg) can be downloaded from release page.

-If you want to try it early, build it as follows
+You can also build it as follows

 ## Dev Build Setup